 A high-quality serum skips all greasy ingredients, leaving behind nothing but a high concentration of ultra-active ingredients: antioxidants (to revive damaged or aging skin), peptides (to stimulate collagen production), and skin brighteners (to fade age spots and acne scars).

 Serums are usually the costliest product in any skincare line.
-But a good serum, like La Vie en C Antioxidant Serum, is so powerful that you’ll need only a little to achieve the desired result.
+But a good serum is so powerful that you’ll need only a little to achieve the desired result.
 In fact, when applied properly, a single ounce can last a full month.

 Serums are made of very small molecules, so the skin can absorb them quickly and deeply.
 That makes the result almost immediate.
 This is great for mature skin which tends to need a daily boost to keep it looking its best.

 Serums are also a favorite in male skincare because they are non-greasy and leave behind no stickiness or dewy sheen.